getconnect/connect-docs/docs/js/viz/visualizations.md

 ## Formatters

 Many of the viz types allow you to pass either a format string or a format function that converts a number to its string representation.
 When you pass a format string the d3 format function is used.
-You can find the [d3 formatting specifictaions here. ](https://github.com/mbostock/d3/wiki/Formatting)
+You can find the [d3 formatting specifications here. ](https://github.com/mbostock/d3/wiki/Formatting)
 An example of providing a format string:
 ```js
 var fieldOptions = {